Forms of Trauma

-Microaggressions are statements or actions that are often subtle, unintentional, and ambiguous about socially constructed identities that embody privilege in different ways - including sexuality, class, religion, education level.
+Microaggressions are statements or actions that are often subtle, unintentional, and ambiguous about socially constructed identities that embody privilege in different ways - including sexual orientation, gender, class, religion, education level.
 Recognizing microaggressions can help to make visible the ways in which social difference, marginalization, and identify consciousness are formed from structures of power and privilege and produced and maintained in everyday lives through people's comments (5).

 "Racial microaggressions are the brief and everyday slights, insults, indignities and denigrating messages sent to people of color by well-intentioned [people] who are unaware of the hidden messages being communicated." - Derald Wing Sue, Columbia University

 Structural trauma can be individual or collective like structural racism, inequality or oppression.
 Youth voices from the RYSE Listening Campaign identified the following factors that contributed to their experiences of trauma: economic disempowerment, histories of oppression, mass incarceration, immigration & legal status, environmental racism (4).

 Historical trauma is the “cumulative emotional and psychological wounding over the lifespan and across generations emanating from massive group trauma” (2).

 Examples of historical trauma include slavery, genocide, colonialism.

 Vicarious or secondary trauma